 The virus gains entrance through receptor-mediated endocytosis.
 RNA synthesis occurs in the cytoplasm and protein synthesis takes place in the endoplasmic reticulum.
 Virions are released through the cell membrane.
 The viral envelope contains a lipid bilayer taken from the infected cell.
 Virulence factors include the following:

 Membrane protein M - A minor glycoprotein

-Nonstructural protein 1 (NS1) - May play a role in RNA replication
+Nonstructural protein 1 (NS1) - May play a role in RNA replication and immune evasion

 NS2A protein - Involved in RNA replication and packaging